-There is a range of treatment options, and the correct treatment will depend on the type of hemorrhoid (internal or external) and severity of the condition.
+There is a range of treatment options available for hemorrhoid removal.
+The correct treatment will depend on the type of hemorrhoid (internal or external) and severity of the condition.

 At Home Treatments

 Conservative, at-home methods include stool softeners and topical medications to soothe burning, itching, and pain.
-While these methods may work temporarily, symptoms will general recur.
+While these methods may work temporarily, symptoms will generally recur.

 Out Patient Treatments for Hemorrhoids

 At West Valley Colon and Rectal Surgery Center, our physicians provide several types of outpatient procedures that will permanently remove hemorrhoids.

 Rubber band ligation is an outpatient procedure that is performed in the office, where the patient is allowed to return home the same day.
 The physician will apply a rubber band around the base of the internal hemorrhoid using a tool called a ligator.
 This tool will aid in placing the small bands around the hemorrhoid.
 The band effectively kills the blood supply, causing the hemorrhoid to painlessly fall off within approximately 10 days.

 Generally, one or two hemorrhoids can be treated with this procedure during one visit, and most patients respond very positively to this treatment.